openssl/openssl/INSTALL.md

 Don't perform FIPS module run-time checks related to enforcement of security parameters such as minimum security strength of keys.

+### no-fips-post

+Don't perform FIPS module Power On Self Tests.

+This option MUST be used for debugging only as it makes the FIPS provider non-compliant.
+It is useful when setting breakpoints in FIPS algorithms.

 ### enable-fuzz-libfuzzer, enable-fuzz-afl

 Build with support for fuzzing using either libfuzzer or AFL.